-Grade 9 10 11 12
+Grade 9 - 11 12

-Class of 2023 2022 2021 2020

-Number of credits that must be earned 124 124 124 124
+Number of credits that must be earned 124 124

 Number of courses that must be taken and passed:

--

-English† 4 4 4 4
+English† 4 4

 Mathematics (MA Colleges/Universities require 4 years.)
-3 3 3 3
+3 3

-Social Studies++ 3 3 3 3
+Social Studies++ 3 3

-Science 3 3 3 3
+Science 3 3

-Wellness / Physical Ed. ††† 4 4 4 4
+Wellness / Physical Ed. +++ 4 4

 Students must adhere to the Massachusetts Department of Elementary and Secondary Education (DESE) MCAS requirements (or comprehensive exam as determined by DESE) to receive a diploma.
+Graduation requirements are subject to change per MA DESE.

 - Seniors must earn a minimum of 25 credits in their Senior Year to graduate. - One unit of PE/Wellness must be in the students' Senior Year - A unit is equivalent to a full year course in all disciplines except for Wellness/Physical Ed.
-One semester satisfies a unit for Wellness/Physical Ed. - t The four English courses that satisfy this requirement are exclusive of electives. - H All students must pass three courses in social studies, one of which must be American History 2. - All students must participate in a Wellness/Physical education course each year per MA state regulations.
+One semester satisfies a unit for Wellness/Physical Ed. - The four English courses that satisfy this requirement are exclusive of electives. + - All students must pass three courses in social studies, one of which must be American History 2. †† - All students must participate in a Wellness/Physical education course each year per MA state regulations.
 Students must pass up to four units of Wellness/Physical Education two of which must be comprehensive health courses and two physical education courses.